idamakela/idamakela/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-I have a bachelor's degree in Psychology and I'm currently pursuing vocational studies in Frontend/App development with a focus on UX and human interaction.
+I have a bachelor's degree in Psychology and I'm currently pursuing vocational studies in Frontend development with a focus on UX and human interaction.
 By merging these areas, I offer a distinct viewpoint to product development, leveraging my understanding of human behavior.

-I tackle my work with a structured and results-oriented approach, breaking down tasks into smaller goals along the way.
+I tackle my work with a structured and results-oriented approach, breaking down tasks into smaller goals.
 Collaboration is key for me, as I strongly believe that diverse expertise contributes to creating outstanding end products that prioritize user experience.
 Open and effective communication, along with a culture of mutual respect, are principles I hold dear when working with teams.

-I'm particularly passionate about working on UX and human interaction in webpages and applications.
-I'm actively seeking opportunities in this field and open to contributing to projects or internships.
-If you have any relevant positions or inquiries, please don't hesitate to reach out!
+I'm particularly passionate about working on UX and human interaction in webpages and applications while exploring my interest in backend development.

 Let's connect and create user-centric experiences together! ✨